atomic-addison/setsuna/readme.md

 });
 ```

-To read your created files, simply call `setsuna.readData` and pass it the **filename** you have previously created.
+To read your created file/storage object, simply call `setsuna.readData` and pass it the **filename** you have previously created.

 `setsuna.deleteData`
 ```js